gencay/vscode-chatgpt/README.md

 <img src="https://raw.githubusercontent.com/gencay/vscode-chatgpt/main/images/settings.png">

-# Autologin Setup
+# Setup

-This option will automatically log you in and it'll use the browser in the background for your prompts. **❗Please make sure to keep the Chrome browser page open while sending queries**
+1. Click on extension icon on your sidebar and hit `Login` button.

+2. A new `Chrome` window will open up redirected to https://chat.openai.com/.
+Wait till you see login page, and click on Login on your browser.

+3. Solve captchas if you are prompted and continue.

+4. After successfully logging in, the browser will be minimized. **❗Please keep the browser window minimized/open for subsequent queries**

+ℹ️ You will need to have a browser open and be logged in at all times.
+If you close the browser or your VS-Code instance, you will be asked to login again in your next session.

-1. If you'd like to automatically fill email address and password, update the extension settings with those information.
+📝 You can auto-fill the email address and/or password during logins.
+Update the extension settings with those information for quicker login.

-2. Once you ask ChatGPT something, it'll open a `Chrome` window and will ask you to log in.

-3. Login to OpenAI as usual and solve captchas when prompted.

-4. Wait till the browser is minimized after successfully logging in.
-The `Chrome` page needs to remain open while sending queries.

-NOTE: You don't need to configure Chrome executable path since the default path will be used for Chrome on your operating system.However, you have the option to override it in the settings

-- Find your executable path if your configuration is different by going to this URL on your Chrome browser: `chrome://version/` -> `Executable Path`

-- For reference here are the defaults:

-  - Windows: `C:\Program Files\Google\Chrome\Application\chrome.exe`
-  - MAC: `/Applications/Google Chrome.app/Contents/MacOS/Google Chrome`
-  - Linux: `/usr/bin/google-chrome`

-# Manual Setup
+## Manual Setup

 ℹ️ This method is no longer recommended since hard rate-limiting by OpenAI services.
 Please use the `AutoLogin` option with Zero-Configuration required.

-1. Go to https://chat.openai.com and log in.
+1. Go to https://chat.openai.com and login.
 2. Open your browser's developer tools
    - Hit F12 to open the developer tools in most browsers
    - Alternatively, right click on the browser window and select `Inspect`